-Each of the four output channels has an output divider after the output mux.
-Each OUT[0:3] channel has an individual output divider.
+Each of the six output channels has an output divider after the output mux.
+The OUT[0:1] channel has a single output divider that is similar to the OUT[2:3] channel output divider.
+Each OUT[4:7] channel has an individual output divider.
 The output divider is used to generate the final clock output frequency from the source selected by the output mux.